AbhishekP2007/book_scraper_python/README.md

 # book_scraper_python
-A  web scraper for get the books info from allitbooks.com and amazon.com
+A  web scraper for get an amazing and awsome books info from allitbooks.com and amazon.com